-Capital Assets-Capital assets, which include land, construction in progress, buildings and improvements, land improvements, and furniture, equipment and vehicles, and right-to-use lease assets are reported in the government-wide financial statements.
-Capital assets are defined by the District as assets with an initial individual cost of more than an established threshold of \$5,000 and an estimated useful life in excess of one year.
+Capital and Right-to-Use Leased Assets-Capital and right-to-use leased assets, which include land, construction in progress, buildings and improvements, land improvements, and furniture, equipment and vehicles, and right-to-use leased assets are reported in the government-wide financial statements.
+Capital and right-to-use leased assets are defined by the District as assets with an initial individual cost of more than an established threshold of \$5,000 and an estimated useful life in excess of one year.
 Such assets are recorded at historical cost or estimated historical cost.
 The reported value excludes normal maintenance and repairs, which are essentially amounts spent in relation to capital assets that do not increase the capacity or efficiency of the item or increase its estimated useful life.
 Donated capital assets are recorded at acquisition value.
 Major outlays for capital assets and improvements are capitalized as projects are completed.
 Right-to-use leased assets are initially measured as the initial amount of the lease liability, adjusted for lease payments made at or before the lease commencement date, plus certain initial direct costs and are amortized on a straight line basis over their useful lives.

 Land and construction in progress are not depreciated.
-The other property, plant, equipment, infrastructure, and right-to-use leased assets of the primary government are depreciated/amortized using the straight line method over the estimated useful lives presented on the following page.
+The other property, plant, equipment, infrastructure, and right-to-use leased assets of the primary government are depreciated/amortized using the straight line method over the estimated useful lives presented below.

-Capitalization Estimated
+Capi talization Estimated

-Assets Threshold Useful Life
+Assets reshold Useful Life

 Land \$ 1 N/A

 Buildings 5,000 50

 Land improvements 5,000 50

 Furniture and equipment 5,000 5-15

-Right-to-use leased assets 5,000 10
+Right-to-use leased assets - equipment 5,000 10